 If you’re starting a blog, I have some tips for you.
 Firstly, make sure you have the best web hosting available.
 Too many bloggers go for the first one that comes up in a search.
 Check out these WordPress hosts with the best VPS options if you’re expecting a lot of traffic.

-If you are a blogger, here are some dead simple ideas to help you write engaging blog content that will keep your readers hanging on your every word.
+If you are a blogger, here are some dead simple ideas to help you write engaging blog posts ideas that will keep your readers hanging on your every word.

 3Start With A Story